Kalimba Family

 *

-Like the most recent of our bowus family instruments, 4-woods and our first Quartus are built with hardwood plywood clamped and glued onto hardwood frames.
+Like the two most recent members of our Bowus Family, Boxus Quartus was built with a hardwood plywood skin clamped and glued onto a hardwood frame.

-It’s basically the same technique we’ve used for our most recent furniture, except that the joints of our furniture are glue nailed rather than being just glued and clamped, and of course our furniture uses cheaper thicker softwood for the frame and cheaper thicker construction grade plywood for the skin.
+It’s basically the same technique we’ve used to build much of our furniture, except that the joints of our instruments are clamped and glued while those of our furniture are glue nailed or glue screwed.
+And of course our platforms, beds, wardrobes, and shelves use cheap thick softwood for their frames and thick construction grade plywood for their skins.

-So when you see these instruments and our furniture next to each other, it’s obvious that they are cousin-brothers.
+Still when you see our instruments and our furniture next to each other, it’s obvious that they’re cousin-brothers.

-The photos below show successive stages of assembling and gluing our first Quartus.
+The photos below show successive stages of putting together and gluing Boxus Quartus.
+Thankfully assembling Boardus Quartus was a much more straightforward bit of work.

 *